The Ultimate Guide to NAD+: Your Body's Master Energy Molecule

 Why Your Energy Declines with Age and What You Can Do About It

 Have you ever wondered why you don't bounce back from all-nighters like you used to?
-Or why your energy seems to tank as the years go by?
+Or why does your energy seem to tank as the years go by?
 The answer might lie in a tiny but mighty molecule called NAD+—and the fascinating science behind how it keeps our bodies running like well-oiled machines.

 What Exactly Is NAD+?